 To make a booking you must complete our booking form which is easy to follow and secured with the latest encryption technology.
 Once we receive your form, we will, subject to availability, confirm your booking by emailing you a confirmation voucher and invoice.

 If you are booking via phone, please make sure you have read the terms and conditions of the vehicle you wish to rent first.
 Our reservations consultant will ask you if you have read the terms and agree to them before proceeding.
 The onus is always on the renter to ensure they make themselves fully aware of the terms displayed on our website.
-Please note that a 1.95% credit card or debit card surcharge will be added when your payment is processed.

 In booking on this website you acknowledge that we disclose your information to your selected Supplier in order to provide the requested rental services.